openqasm/qe-compiler/README.md

 # qss-compiler: An MLIR based quantum compiler for control systems

 The qss-compiler is an MLIR based quantum control system compiler with support for OpenQASM 3.
-It is designed to compiler quantum programs to real quantum hardware and is designed as part the overall Quantum Engine.
+It is designed to compile quantum programs to real quantum hardware and is designed as part the overall Quantum Engine.

 ## Building
 We use [Conan](https://docs.conan.io/en/1.59/index.html) to build the compiler and handle dependencies.